Skweezer: Controversy

-In 2004 Skweezer became the subject of controversy when blogger Jason Calcanis objected to advertisements being placed by Skweezer on transcoded versions of blog content.
+In 2004 Skweezer became the subject of controversy when blogger Jason Calacanis objected to advertisements being placed by Skweezer on transcoded versions of blog content.
 A debate ensued over the legality and propriety of proxy-based services such as anonymizers and transcoders placing ads against other publishers' content and the scope of coverage under "fair use" copyright protection.
 While the subject is still under debate, Greenlight Wireless stopped placing ads on transcoded content in early 2005.
 As of June 2010, the ads were being displayed again.